-Did you know that it’s believed that up to 20% of women suffer from magnesium deficiency?
-And that several small studies have shown incredible results when it comes to treating magnesium deficiency among infertile women?!
+Did you know that half of the total population of the US is likely magnesium-deficient?
+And that several studies (here’s one) have shown incredible results when it comes to treating magnesium deficiency among infertile women?

-Magnesium is vital for the body to function in the most basic level.
-Not only does magnesium help regulate calcium, potassium and sodium, but magnesium is essential for cellular health and is a critical component of over 300 biochemical functions in the body.
+Magnesium is a mineral that is vital for the body to function at the most basic level.
+Not only does magnesium help regulate calcium, potassium and sodium, but it is a critical component of over 300 biochemical functions in the body.
 It assists in maintaining healthy blood pressure, balancing blood sugar, keeping your heart rate steady, and relaxing muscles.

 Unfortunately, magnesium deficiency is dramatically under-diagnosed because it doesn’t show up on a blood test.
 Only 1% of the magnesium in your body is stored in your blood, and the majority of it’s stored in your bones.
-While often hard to diagnose, symptoms of magnesium deficiency can include:
+However, there are a few symptoms to look for that point to a magnesium deficiency:

 Leg Cramps.
 Upwards of 70% of adults experience leg cramps on a regular basis.
 Because of magnesium’s role in neuromuscular signals and muscle contraction, researchers have observed that magnesium deficiency is often to blame.